Creeper215ITA/PYD00R/README.md

-# pyd00r-The-Backdoor-writed-in-Python
+# pyd00r, the BackDoor writed only in Python

-A Backroom writed in python
+## HOW TO CONFIGURE